Release Phase

 SELECT pg_advisory_unlock(key);

-- It is possible for a release command to fail due to an add-on not being fully provisioned when the command is run; for example, you’re trying to run a db migration, but the db add-on isn’t finished with provisioning.
-Both Heroku Postgres and Heroku Redis are NOT impacted by this issue.
+- It’s possible for a release command to fail due to an add-on not being fully provisioned when the command is run.
+For example, database migrations are triggered, but the database add-on isn’t finished with provisioning.
+This issue does NOT impact Heroku Postgres or Heroku Key-Value Store.